Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: System Design

 \subsection{Information Extraction from CTI for Threat Intelligence Graph}

-\textbf{Crawling Open-access CTI sources}: Our high-performance web crawler scraped and collected over 12k unstructured open-access CTI reports from public URLs.
-To ensure high-quality reports, we only scraped threat reports from security companies, websites of technology companies, and technology news reporting companies.
-The crawler performs a breadth-first search (BFS) given a seed URL.
-To ensure good quality reports, the seed URL always belongs to a security company or a technical CTI website.
-The crawler stores all URLs mentioned on the starting page.
-It then goes through all these URLs for text evaluation to determine if it is a relevant page.
-A relevant page has specific descriptions of malware (presence of malware-related keywords within the first n words of the article, where n>100).
-If the page is relevant, the URL, along with its text, is saved.
-The starting page will thus lead to relevant pages, more relevant pages, and so on.
-Once the reports are downloaded, a text cleaner processes the content by removing HTML tags and images.
-We separately extracted the time information using a heuristic-based approach from the reports for longitudinal analysis.
-Many threat reports contain their publication date within the first few sentences of the report, typically after the title.
-We used the NER model provided in the Flair\footnote{\url{https://github.com/flairNLP/flair}} NLP library and extracted the first \textit{DATE} entity found in the top five sentences, if any.
-We then verified the date and extracted the year using python datefinder library\footnote{\url{https://github.com/akoumjian/datefinder}}.
-We used threat reports published between 2010-2021.
-Our industry collaborator provided over 1 million unstructured CTI crawled from the Internet to increase the scale of the study.
-In addition, we also included 80k documents scraped from a corporate security lab.
-We detail the steps for web crawling in Algorithm \ref{algo:scraper} in Appendix.
+\textbf{Dataset Crawler. }The annotated dataset enables us to train machine learning models for information extraction tasks.
+The trained models can then be used for knowledge graph extraction from a broader set of CTI reports.
+To this end, we developed a high-performance web crawler that scraped over 12,000 relevant unstructured open-access CTI reports from public URLs.
+We focused our search on security and technology companies and technology news reporting companies to ensure report quality.
+The crawler used a breadth-first search (BFS) starting from a seed URL belonging to a security or technical CTI website.
+It saved all URLs mentioned on the starting page and assessed their text for relevance.
+A relevant page included detailed descriptions of malware, such as the presence of malware-related keywords within the first $n$ words of the article (where $n<100$).
+The crawler saved the URL and its text if the page was relevant.
+Then, the text cleaner processed the content by removing HTML tags and images.
+We also extracted temporal information from the reports for longitudinal analysis using a heuristic-based approach.
+Specifically, we used the NER model provided in the Flair \cite{akbik2019flair} NLP library to extract the first \textit{DATE} entity found in the top five sentences, if present.
+We verified the date and extracted the year using the python \textsf{datefinder} \cite{datefinder} library.
+We limited our research to threat reports published between 2010-2021.
+Details of web crawling Algorithm \ref{algo:scraper} are in the Appendix.